Dental Implants in Avon, CT

 - Immediate Implant.
 Our surgeons can place an implant the same day as extracting a tooth, reducing your total number of appointments.

 - Full-Arch Restoration.
-Several dental implant posts can support a fixed denture in one or both dental arches, resulting in a permanent and complete new smile.
+Several dental implant posts can support a fixed denture in one or both dental arches, resulting in a secure and complete new smile.

 Dental Implant Procedure